Xinyi-Ding/Scolarly-Net/Documents/Design.md

   - Reference Parsing: development of a module, based on regular expressions and NLP packages, designed specifically to identify and extract the various components of a citation format, such as author, title, journal name and year of publication.
 Implement specific parsing rules for different citation formats (APA, MLA, Chicago, etc.).

   - Identification of Existing Articles: Implement an algorithm or query logic for identifying identical citations in a database and associating them with newly extracted citations.
 Consider using a document's DOI (Digital Object Identifier) or other unique identifier to help identify and match documents.
 ### 2. [Topic Connection](#topic-connection)
-The Topic Connection component aims to link articles based on shared topics, facilitating the exploration of related content for users.
 #### 2a.
 Linking Articles with the Same Topic:
-- **Functionality:**
+- **Description:**
-    - Query the database to retrieve articles associated with the selected topic.
+    - The system should link articles that share the same topic.
-    - Present the relevant articles to the user.
+    - Example: When a user chooses the "high performance computing (HPC)" topic, the system should present articles  discussing HPC.
+- **Priorisation:** High
+- **Design Details:**

+    - **Requirement Design:**
+        - The system is required to establish connections between articles that share a common topic.
+This functionality aims to facilitate users in exploring content related to specific topics of interest.
+Users should be able to select a topic, and the system should retrieve and present articles relevant to that chosen topic, allowing users to delve deeper into subject matters they are interested in.
     - **Implementation Details:**
         - Introduce a "Topic" entity in the database to represent different topics.
         - Each article should be associated with one or more topics using a many-to-many relationship.
         - Create an "Article_Topic" associative table to manage the connections.
-- **Data Model:**
-    - Entities:
-        - Article:
-            - Attributes: article_id, title, content, publication_date, ...
-            - Relationships: Many-to-Many with Topic and Co-Author entities.
-        - Topic:
-            - Attributes: topic_id, name.
-            - Relationships: Many-to-Many with Article entities.
-    - Associative Tables:
-        - Article_Topic:
-            - Columns: article_id, topic_id.

 #### 2b.
 Establishing Connections Between Various Topics:
+- **Description:**
+    - The system should establish connections between various topics within the same domain.
+    - Example: When a user explores the topic "Computer Science," the system should showcase articles covering diverse but related subjects like machine learning and high-performance computing.
+- **Priorisation:** Medium
+- **Design Details:**
-- **Functionality:**
+    - **Requirement Design:**
-    - Identify related subtopics and present articles covering those subjects when a user explores a broad topic.
+        - The system needs to create connections between different topics within the same domain to enhance users' exploration experience.
+This involves identifying relationships between topics that are conceptually related or interlinked.
+When users explore a broad topic, the system should present articles covering various related subjects within that broader domain, enabling users to navigate through interconnected topics easily.
     - **Implementation Details:**
         - Extend the database schema to include relationships between different topics.
         - Implement algorithms to analyze co-occurrences and relevancy between topics.

 ### 3. [Author Relationship](#author-relationship)
 #### 3a.
 Associating Authors Collaborating on the Same Paper: (Co-author)
+- **Description:**
+    - The system should establish connections between authors who are credited for the same paper.
+The relationship should be presented as "Co-author."
+    - Example: If authors A and B are credited for the paper titled "Advancements in Artificial Intelligence," the system should display a "Co-author" relationship between A and B.
+- **Priorisation:** High
+- **Design Details:**
+    - **Requirement Design:**
+        - The system is tasked with establishing connections between authors who have collaborated on the same paper, presenting this relationship as "Co-author."
+This functionality ensures that users can discover other authors who have contributed to the same research or publication, fostering collaboration and acknowledgment within the academic community.
     - **Implementation Details:**
         - Create a "Co-Authorship" entity in the database to capture relationships between authors collaborating on the same paper.
         - Implement algorithms to identify co-authorship based on shared article credits.
 #### 3b.
 Linking Authors Working in the Same Company or Department (Colleague):
+- **Description:**
+    - The system should connect authors who work in the same company or department.
+The relationship should be presented as "Colleague."
+    - Example: If authors X and Y both work at XYZ Corporation, the system should show a "Colleague" relationship between X and Y.
+- **Priorisation:** Medium
+- **Design Details:**
+    - **Requirement Design:**
+        - The system should connect authors who work in the same company or department, representing this relationship as "Colleague."
+This functionality enables users to explore professional connections among authors within a specific organizational context, facilitating networking and collaboration opportunities within the same workplace.
     - **Implementation Details:**
         - Introduce a "Colleague" relationship in the database schema.
         - Implement algorithms to identify authors working in the same company or department based on their affiliation data.
 #### 3c.
 Co-Recipients of Awards Relationship (Co-Recipients of Awards):
+- **Description:**
+    - If two authors have jointly received a specific award, the system should showcase their relationship as "Co-Recipients of Awards."
+    - Example: If authors M and N were both recipients of the "Outstanding Research Contribution Award," the system should display a "Co-Recipients of Awards" relationship between M and N.
+- **Priorisation:** Low
+- **Design Details:**
+    - **Requirement Design:**
+        - The system should showcase relationships between authors who have jointly received specific awards, presenting this relationship as "Co-Recipients of Awards."
+This functionality highlights the achievements and collaborations between authors who have been recognized for their contributions, enhancing the visibility of their shared accolades within the academic or professional community.
     - **Implementation Details:**
         - Introduce an "Awards" entity to capture information about awards received by authors.
         - Establish relationships between authors who have jointly received the same award.
-#### 3d.
-Connecting Authors with Family Relationships (Family):
-- **Implementation Details:**
-    - Add a "Family" relationship in the database schema.
-    - Develop algorithms to identify authors with familial relationships.

 ### 4. Reference Tree
 #### 4a.
 Citation Tree Generation